photo by Sarah Frankenberg

 The first step in finding a good graduate program fit is to figure out for yourself a general direction that you want to head in during your career.
 The single best way to figure out what you might like to work on as a graduate students is to get involved in undergraduate research, either through an internship program or working with a faculty member on your home campus.

-You do not need to have a project in mind, and in fact, students rarely bring the specific ideas that become their Thesis project with them into the graduate program.
+When you begin to search for a graduate program, you do not need to have a project in mind, and in fact, students rarely bring the specific ideas that become their Thesis/Dissertation project with them into the graduate program.
 What you probably do need is a sense of the kinds of organisms you might like to work with, the kinds of ecosystems you want to spend time in, and the kinds of questions that you might find exciting.
 For example, you might have a strong sense that you want to work with plants and stay in the Eastern Deciduous Forest and maybe you had some experience working on ecological invasion in an internship.
 If you found these things exciting you might be able to narrow down your focus.

 Once you have a general idea, then you can simply search for people using search engines such as Google.
 Most scientists have websites that you can peruse.
-You can (and should) also take a look at peer-reviewed literature.
+You also should take a look at peer-reviewed literature published by your potential mentor.
 You definitely need to be publishing from your graduate work and if the person you discover has not published anything recently then you might want to think carefully before you join that lab.
 Often scientists have a social media account such as Twitter that you can follow to get a sense of their interests.
 In a best cast, you might be able to catch a talk by the person or one of their students at a conference.
 You may be able to network to that person through a mentor during your undergraduate experience.
 Another way to find opportunities is through the ECOLOG List-serve (LINK) and through job boards.
 Here is a page where we have accumulated links to various job boards where grad school opportunities are likely to be advertised: LINK.